sawwheet/sawwheet.com/content/posts/principles.md

 ## Embody Peace {#embody-peace}

-I intend to move through the world with equanimity and presence, listening with the intent to understand and expressing honestly.
+I intend to move through the world with equanimity and presence, listening with the intent to understand, and expressing honestly.
 The moment will have my full attention, without judgment.

 ## Invoke Wonder {#invoke-wonder}